 Unlike wind-pollinated plants such as mountain cedar, oak, and a number of grasses, eucalyptus relies on insects and birds for pollination.
 Wind-pollinated plants have light pollen, which is more allergenic.
 Insect-pollinated plants have heavy pollen which isn’t broadcast on the wind, and doesn’t cause as much allergy.
 In San Francisco, juniper and grasses are major allergen-producers.

-[Edited to Add: However, this is not saying that eucalyptus is not allergenic: some people are sensitive to eucalyptus pollen, and they will get allergic reactions to it.
-It's just not as allergenic as the lighter pollens of oak and grasses and mountains cedar.]
+[Edited to Add: However, this is not saying that eucalyptus is never allergenic: some people are sensitive to eucalyptus pollen, and they will get allergic reactions to it.
+It’s just not as allergenic as the lighter pollens of oak and grasses and mountains cedar.]